CahanLab/oneSC/docs/source/simulation_syn_cells.md

 #Gata1    0     0.02     0.02     0.02     0.02     0.02     0.02     0.02
 ...
 ```
 Alternatively, we can use the wrapper function to simulate the expression profiles in parallel.
-This function has been tested on MacOS (m1 chip) and Ubuntu, it may or may not work on Windows.
+This function has been tested on MacOS (m1 chip) and Ubuntu (AWS EC2), it may or may not work on Windows.

 The code down below will create a output directory called sim_profiles where the simulations are saved.
 ```